Do Go On - 319 - Vincent Gigante, The Oddfather

 You get like, you wake up, a sack gets taken off your head and you're like tied to a chair

-and you're in the Italian mafia and you just go, allora.
+and you're in the Italian mafia and you just go,

-A ciao.
+A chow.

-I picture, I don't know if this says anything about me, but I pictured a ball sack taken off his head.
+I picture, I don't know if this says anything about me,

-A sack taken off his head.
+A sack's taken off his head.

 It's you.